-Recently, editor Kirin Heng travelled to Hong Kong and visited Bellini Yu of i-dArt at Tung Wah Group Hospital, where the latter coordinates an arts education programme under i-dArt for people with different abilities.
-As Bellini very generously gave more than three hours of her time being interviewed and showing the location and artworks of the programme, this interview extract is comprised of four parts in order to provide a clear overview of her work at i-dArt.
-This is the first in three interview extracts about the artistic evolution of three of her students, YUNG Cheuk-kwok, CHENG Ka-yan, and LEUNG Iat-hong from the cohort of 2013 respectively.
-THIS CONVERSATION IS PART OF THE ARTIST-WRITER PAIR SERIES.
-READ MORE in the upcoming Energy Issue.
+Brack editor Kirin Heng travelled to Hong Kong and visited Bellini Yu of i-dArt (“i do different art”) at Tung Wah Group Hospital, where the latter coordinates an arts education programme under i-dArt for people with different abilities.
+As Bellini very generously gave more than three hours of her time being interviewed and showing the location and artworks of the programme, this interview extract comprises four parts to provide a clear overview of her work at i-dArt.
+This is the first of three interview excerpts about the artistic evolution of three of her students, YUNG Cheuk-kwok, CHENG Ka-yan, and LEUNG Iat-hong, from the 2013 cohort.

-On artist Yung Cheuk-kwok’s personal and extended dedication to a theme
+[On i-dArt artist Yung Cheuk-kwok’s personal and extended dedication to a theme]

 K: Was he inspired by those [traditional] Japanese designs of fish?

-K: Is he still doing… does he still have [new] themes?
+K: Is he still doing the same, or does he still have [new] themes?

 B: Yes, but he’s still into drawing “Daddies”.
 Sometimes he goes into oceans, but never chickens.
 We don’t know why he got such a change in theme.
 But suddenly, one day he came up with this.
 He’s been working on it for one year already.
 But if we compare the latest Daddy to the first one he drew, there is a vast difference.
 So this is one artist I would like to highlight.